What Colours Go With Bronze?

-Dark green works seamlessly with bronze as the green brings out the subtle shine of the bronze.
+Dark green works seamlessly with bronze as the green brings out the subtle shine of the metal.
 Mossy or forest green shades are highly desirable with bronze as they take their cue from nature.

 Bronze with reddish hues work perfectly with deep red colours such as burgundy.